Michigan Wolverines: Men's basketball

 The men's basketball team plays its games at Crisler Center.
-The Wolverines have won 14 Big Ten regular season titles, as well as the inaugural Big Ten tournament in 1998, which it later forfeited due to NCAA violations.
-The team has appeared in the NCAA Final Four on eight occasions (1964, 1965, 1976, 1989, 1992*, 1993*, 2013, 2018) and won the National Championship in 1989 under Steve Fisher.
+The Wolverines have won 16 Big Ten regular season titles, as well as the inaugural Big Ten tournament in 1998, which it later forfeited due to NCAA violations.
+The team has appeared in the NCAA Final Four on nine occasions (1964, 1965, 1976, 1989, 1992, 1993, 2013, 2018, 2026) and won the National Championship in 1989 under Steve Fisher, and again in 2026 under Dusty May.
 The program later vacated its 1992 and 1993 Final Four appearances due to NCAA violations.
 Other notable players who played for Michigan include Roy Tarpley, Loy Vaught, Gary Grant, Terry Mills, Glen Rice, Jalen Rose, Rumeal Robinson, Rickey Green, Phil Hubbard, Jamal Crawford, Juwan Howard, Chris Webber, Jimmy King, Ray Jackson, Cazzie Russell, Daniel Horton, Campy Russell, and Mark Hughes.

 During the 1990s, the program became involved in a scandal involving payments from a booster named Ed Martin to four players: Chris Webber, Maurice Taylor, Robert Traylor, and Louis Bullock.
 The scandal ultimately resulted in four years' probation and a self-imposed ban from postseason play in the 2002–03 season.
 UM also voluntarily vacated regular season wins and NCAA tournament games from selected past seasons.
 Vacating the results of 113 games won while the four players were eligible, including the 1992 and 1993 Final Fours, the entire 1992–93 season, and all seasons from fall 1995 through spring 1999.
 After the scandal, Michigan men's basketball would then go 10 years without making the NCAA tournament from 1999 to 2008.
 They would eventually end the drought in 2009 under then-head coach John Beilein.
 In 2013, the program would reach its first Final Four in 20 years before falling to Louisville in the national championship, 82–76.
 The program reached another Final Four in 2018, its second under Beilein.
 The team would once again reach the championship game, but instead fall to the Villanova Wildcats men's basketball.
 Beilein would accept a position as the Cleveland Cavaliers head coach after 12 years at Michigan.
 His replacement for the following season would be alumnus Juwan Howard.